rbw/nanio/README.md

 # nanio

-The main goal with Nanio is to provide a flexible Nano backend platform, with a rich internal service layer to simplify the process of developing Nano backend applications.
+The main goal with Nanio is to provide a pluggable Nano platform with a rich internal API / Service Layer, to simplify the process of developing Nano backend applications.

-At its core you'll find a Nano RPC gateway for both internal and (optional) external consumption, and an API browser.
+At its core you'll find a Nano RPC gateway and an API browser.
 Shortly, authentication and monitoring layers will be added to its core.

 Why use it?
 ---